Who are the Uninsured | Medical Impact | Financial Impact | Children | Special Populations | Geographic Breakdown | Sources |

 Health Insurance Coverage Among Children and Young Adults in Texas

 Texas' share of uninsured children is higher than the U.S. average.
-Between 2011 and 2012, 16 percent of Texas children were uninsured, compared to 9 percent nationally.
+In 2015, almost 9 percent of Texas children were uninsured, compared to 5 percent nationally.

 CHIP Re-enrollment Requirement in Texas